biorobotics/lab_website/_posts/2023-08-23-pipe-inspection-application.md

 ### Cloud-Based Data Storage and Web-Based Visualization

-To facilitate downstream usage, we are in the process of developing a in-pipe scanning database and user interfaces for interactive visualizating the scans.
-[This website](vis.pipe.report) shows a sample point cloud of the pipe interior we reconstructed.
+To facilitate downstream usage, we are developing a in-pipe scanning database and user interfaces for interactive visualizating the scans.
+[This website](vis.pipe.report) shows a reconstructed point cloud sample of the pipe interior.

 ### Data Capturing for Anomaly Detection and Predictive Maintenance